 profession.
 He served two terms as Board President, the first public member to do so in more than a decade.
 He earned his master’s degree in public affairs from Princeton University’s School of Public and International Affairs and his bachelor’s degree in rhetoric and political science from the University of California, Berkeley.

-President and Chief Executive Officer, Liberty Hill Foundation
+President/CEO, Liberty Hill Foundation

 Councilmember, District 1, Los Angeles City Council